 This function will draw two circles around a function in the cockpit (knob, button, rotary etc.) specified by <command> for the duration of <time>.
 Of course it must be a command which is available on the cockpit panels.
 Otherwise nothing will happen.
 The highlighted cockpit function will be shown in both Snap (2D) and Pan (3D) pit like shown in the picture.
-The view is not fixed on this cockpit specify which hotspot shall be highlighted.
+The view is not fixed on this cockpit function and if it is not visible in the current POV, it will not jump to that position.
+The pilot has to pan the view to that highlighted function by himself.